 If you’re bed isn’t causing your back problems, a new mattress could still improve your situation.
 A 2008 study from Oklahoma State University links reduced back pain, stiffness, and shoulder pain to sleeping on a new mattress.
-They concluded new sleeping systems can significantly improve multiple sleep variables and that continuous sleep quality may even be dependent on replacing sleeping systems more frequently.
+They concluded that new sleeping systems can improve many sleep variables.
+Continuous sleep quality may even be dependent on replacing sleeping systems more frequently.
 Replacing an old mattress could be the best thing you could do for your back and shoulder pain.

 “Our work showed that new mattresses have a considerable impact on reduced back pain and improved sleep quality, among other benefits,” says Bert Jacobson, Ph.D., lead researcher in the study.
 “Based on our research, there’s no question that a new mattress can sustain these benefits for just about anyone, regardless of age, weight or gender.”

-It is always best to talk with a doctor or chiropractor about serious aches and pains as they might be related to other health issues or lifestyle/occupational issues.
-However, if you’ve determined that mattress is the problem, then the best way to fix it is to replace your bed with one designed to support your back.
-Short of this, you could also use a good foam mattress topper if the problem is a bed that is too firm (though for a bed in poor condition or one that lacks support, a topper will not be effective).
-In the next section, we’ll look at a few important factors to consider in order to soothe back pain with a great mattress.
+It is always best to talk with a doctor or chiropractor about serious aches and pains.
+This discomfort may be related to other health issues or lifestyle/occupational issues.
+But if you’ve determined that mattress is the problem, then the best way to fix it is to replace your bed with one designed to support your back.
+Short of this, you could also use a good foam mattress topper if the problem is a bed that is too firm.
+Though for a bed in poor condition or one that lacks support, a topper will not be effective.
+In the next section, we’ll look at a few important factors to consider when looking for a mattress for back pain.

 It is important to remember that mattresses are not one-size-fits-all.
-Whether you suffer from upper or lower back pain, it is important to first consider your preferred sleep position before determining which mattress will help to alleviate your back pain.
+Whether you suffer from upper or lower back pain, it is important to first consider your preferred sleep position.
+Knowing how you sleep can help determine which mattress will help to reduce your back pain.

 Side Sleepers With Back Pain

-The vast majority of people sleep on their side, which is fortunate considering it is widely thought to be the best sleeping position as it’s known to increase circulation.
+The vast majority of people sleep on their side.
+This is fortunate considering it is widely thought to be the best sleeping position.
 Side sleeping tends to work well for those with back pain since it helps promote a healthy spinal alignment.

-However, a soft mattress can cause the spine to curve due to sinking.
+But a soft mattress can cause the spine to curve due to sinking.
 Excessive sinking can cause painful pressure points to form in the hips and shoulders.
-Therefore, side sleepers who suffer from back pain should try a mattress that is firm enough to create an even sleep surface.
+So, side sleepers who suffer from back pain should try a mattress that is firm enough to create an even sleep surface.
 A medium to medium-firm all-foam mattress is perfect for this.

-Side sleepers with upper back pain may benefit from sleeping on a pillow that contours to the head and neck in order to fill the space between the neck and the mattress.
+Side sleepers with upper back pain may benefit from sleeping on a pillow that contours to the head and neck.
+A pillow can fill the space between the neck and the mattress.
 Be sure to purchase a pillow with the correct loft for you.
 Ideally, it should be between 3 to 6 inches.
 If the thickness is too low, your head will sink and remain unsupported as you sleep.
 If the thickness is too high, you can put pressure on the head and neck.
-Therefore, we recommend a medium loft for side sleepers.
+So, we recommend a medium loft for side sleepers.

 Side sleepers dealing with low back pain can benefit from placing a pillow between their knees.
 This helps to keep the torso straight and encourages spinal alignment.
-If you suffer from a ruptured or bulging disk, sleeping on your side in the fetal position can help to put space between the vertebrae which can also help alleviate pain.
+If you suffer from a ruptured or bulging disk, sleeping on your side in the fetal position can help to put space between the vertebrae.

 Read More: Best Mattress for Side Sleepers